What Are Standardized Field Sobriety Tests?

 Officers may administer one or more field sobriety tests to determine if the driver is impaired.
 It is important to know that police officers have broad discretion when administering a field sobriety test.
-Officers look for cues while administering the test; should a driver be observed with a certain number of cues, probable cause has been established and the driver can be arrested.

 It is possible for a sober driver to fail a SFST, due to reasons such as certain medical conditions, injury, medication, or disabilities.
 If a driver has a justifiable reason why he may fail any part of a Standard Field Sobriety test, the driver should tell the officer to ensure the officer makes a note in the official record.